Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/lin_alg/vector_matrix.rst

 ======================= ====================================
 A,B			Matrix expression
 x,y			Vector expression
-C,z			Matrix or vector or proxy to a subset of the matrix or vector. t			Scalar value with the same type as
+C,z			Matrix or vector container or proxy to a
-			the elements stored inside the matrix i,jk,l,m,n		Integer values
+			subset of the matrix or vector. t			Scalar value with the same type as the elements stored inside the matrix i,jk,l,m,n		Integer values